 When visiting the tulip fields, please respect the flowers and the farmers’ property.
 Enter the fields only at designated places where you’re allowed to.
 Make sure you never step on the tulips.
 The farmers that own the fields often live nearby or even next to the fields.
 Make sure you always respect their privacy and don’t bother them.
 If you bring a drone, only fly it when you’re sure you won’t disturb or invade anyone’s privacy.
 Dutch people get annoyed by drones easily, so we would recommend to only fly it when you’re sure there’s no one around.

-In general, the tulips bloom from mid-April to mid-May.
+In general, the tulips bloom from mid-April until the beginning of May.
 However, the exact blooming periods vary each year depending on the temperatures.
 If you go too early, there might be no tulips at all, but if you go too late, the tulips might be already cut.
-Every year, we go the last weekend of April, and so far, that timing has been perfect.
-We sometimes see a few fields that are already cut down, but most of the fields are perfectly blooming.
+We always go in the last two weeks of April, and so far, that timing has been perfect.
+In the last weekend of April, you might stumble upon a few fields that are already cut down, but most of the fields are perfectly blooming.

 You aren’t allowed to pick the tulips from the fields, so please don’t.
 If you want to pick tulips there are several gardens where you can do this.
 In Flevoland there are two: Hanneke’s Pluktuin and the Tulpenpluktuin.
 The websites are in Dutch but this is the location to Hanneke’s Pluktuin and this is the location to the Tulpenpluktuin.
 Both gardens are generally open during the blooming season of the tulips.